Privacy and security

-If you apply for a job with us, you will need to create a profile that we will use to manage your application.
+If you apply for a job with us, you will need to create an online profile that we will use to manage your application.
 Should your application for a job be unsuccessful, or should you wish to withdraw an application from consideration, your information will be disposed of when our administrative activities are completed.

-Contact centres and hot lines
+Contact centres and hotlines

 We collect personal information when you use our phone and email contact centres, such as the pest and disease hotline (to report possible cases of exotic pests or diseases), and our poacher hotline (to report illegal fishing activity).

-We will not use your email address or other details to contact you, or give them to anyone else unless we consider it necessary for a lawful purpose.
+We will not use your email address or other details to contact you or give them to anyone else unless we consider it necessary for a lawful purpose.
 In that situation, we would assess any relevant privacy considerations.

-You can use our contact centre services anonymously, if you wish.
+You can use our contact centre services anonymously if you wish.

 We monitor, analyse and audit our online systems and information to maintain security.